-Delta Shelter – a 1,000 square-foot cabin – is essentially a steel-clad box on stilts that can be completely shuttered when the owner is away.
-The 200 square-foot footprint of the house rises above a 40-acre, 100-year flood plain adjacent to the Methow River.
+This 1,000-square-foot cabin is essentially a steel-clad box on stilts that can be completely shuttered when the owner is away.
+The 200-square-foot footprint of the house rises above a 40-acre, 100-year flood plain adjacent to the Methow River.
 The verticality, coloring and raw nature of the materials used for construction directly respond to the wildness of the setting.
 The owner sought a compact, easy to maintain, virtually indestructible building to house himself and his friends for fun and adventure in the mountains.
 With an exterior of steel, the house is virtually indestructible.

 The cabin is supported by four steel columns.
-Floors are 3” x 6” tongue-and-groove wood car-decking, and exterior wood infill walls are clad in 16-gauge, hot-rolled steel sheets with exposed steel fasteners which is left untreated and will rust and age naturally.
+Floors are 3-inch by 6-inch tongue-and-groove wood car-decking, and exterior wood infill walls are clad in 16-gauge, hot-rolled steel sheets with exposed steel fasteners.
 Most of the structure, including the steel structure, roof panels, shutters, and stairs, was prefabricated off-site, thereby reducing on-site waste and site disruption.
 Due to prefabrication and the use of plywood for all interior surfaces, typical construction wastage was kept to a minimum.

 AIA National Honor Awards, Honor Award

 AIA Northwest and Pacific Region Honor Awards, Honor Award